This assumes that you have the latest version of the minikube

 This quickstart assumes that you have the latest version of the kind

 Kind requires a running Docker Daemon.
 There are different Docker options depending on your host platform.
-You can follow the instructions here.
+You can follow the instructions on the Docker website.

 You’ll also need the kubectl

-binary, which you can get by following the instructions here.
+binary, which you can get by following the kubectl

 Once you have all the binaries installed, and a Docker daemon running, make sure everything works: